 As we finished our lunch the guides warned us that the next stage was going to be the most strenuous.
 To be honest, we’d have rather not had that pre-warning.

 You set off again upwards through a sparse alpine forest; it’s about two hours (maybe more) of steep switchbacks until you emerge over the tree line.
 I’m not going to lie – it wasn’t easy, it was very tiring and repetitive.
 However, after what seemed like forever and with regular rest breaks we reached a gorgeous viewpoint which marked the end of that stage of the hike.

 We had the company of several local dogs on this stage too which kept us entertained and lightened the mood a little.

 Forth Microclimate – Volcanic Landscape

 That’s the hardest part of the hike done and is where you find yourself at a fork.
-You can go left or right depending on where your tour agencies campsite is.
+You can go left or right depending on where your tour agency’s campsite is.
 We were headed for the Balam Tours Acatenango Basecamp so we took a right.

-The last stretch is through the forth microclimate, a mysterious volcanic landscape.
+The last stretch is through the fourth microclimate, a mysterious volcanic landscape.
 It isn’t as difficult as the rest of the hike as it’s flatter.
 It is rather tricky though as it involves scrambling over volcanic boulders and scree.
 Remember to watch your step.

 It was at this point that we began to hear loud rumblings and explosions.
-With excitement we realised we were about to see Volcan Fuego erupting just round the next bend.
-That gave us enough motivation to drag ourselves the last few hundred metres to basecamp.
+With excitement, we realised we were about to see Volcan Fuego erupting just round the next bend.
+That gave us enough motivation to drag ourselves the last few hundred metres to base camp.